 Is the Cloud Right for OT?

 All of the previously mentioned benefits translate to the OT world.
 Take APIs (Application Programmer Interfaces), for example.
 They allow manufacturers the flexibility to scale strategies faster than ever and make cloud systems forever extensible, depending on their requirements.

 They’re driving the rapid increase of cloud applications across multiple plant sites.
 They connect applications, databases and systems from all different vendors, providing real-time integrations.
 These integrations enable more efficient data sharing across previously disconnected silos without having to do a rip and replace.
 They improve overall data accuracy too.

-They also have a huge impact on supply chain performance.
+They also have an enormous impact on supply chain performance.
 Cloud-based systems make inventory planning and management more streamlined which leads to fewer costly errors.

 Once implemented, you’ll start to generate data that outlines key consumer demand patterns.
 With these valuable insights, you can better understand and adapt to market demands and carry out forecasting at a greater level of accuracy.